José Luis Russo: International career

+He won 15 caps for Uruguay between 1979 and 1986 but did not make the 1986 World Cup squad.

 Coaching career

 Following his retirement, Russo coached children in Valencia, Spain, and Miami, United States.

-Personal life
+Personal life and death

-Russo is nicknamed Pete, a short form of Chupete (Dummy), an inherited nickname from his grandfather.
+Russo was born in Montevideo, Uruguay.
+He was nicknamed Pete, a short form of Chupete (Dummy), an inherited nickname from his grandfather.

+Russo died on 10 February 2026, at the age of 67.